-Online Atlas > Vermont > Vermont Museums • Vermont Photographs
+Online Atlas > Vermont > Museums • Photographs

 Vermont facts and history plus travel and tourism information.

 Vermont is noted for its rugged mountains, pristine lakes and rivers, and picturesque dairy farms.
-Vermont remains a fairly rural state, although its cities and towns have modernized and developed dramatically during the last 30 years.
+Vermont remains a fairly rural state, although its cities and towns have modernized and developed dramatically during recent decades.

 The Green Mountains, the Connecticut River, Lake Champlain, and the Appalachian Trail provide recreational opportunities for tourists.
 Burlington features an international airport, and car ferries cross Lake Champlain to New York State.
 The Trapp Family Lodge, founded by the von Trapps of "Sound of Music" fame, offers Austrian style hospitality in the mountains near Stowe.
 Hiking, skiing, and boat cruises out of Burlington are among popular pastimes in Vermont, and the capital city of Montpelier offers other activities.

 For your convenience, each external link will open in a new window.